Parent or guardian responsibilities

 Information to get started

-The parent or guardian of an apprentice or trainee, who is under 18 years of age, is not a party to the training contract, but does have responsibilities in regard to the apprenticeship or traineeship, except where their involvement may be inappropriate - for example, if the apprentice or trainee is living independently.
+The parent or guardian of an apprentice or trainee, who is under 18 years of age, is not a party to the training contract, however does have certain responsibilities in regards to the apprenticeship or traineeship, except where their involvement may be inappropriate for them to provide signed consent - for example, if the apprentice or trainee is living independently.

 Responsibilities of the parent or guardian